Rico Yan: Death and memorial

-On March 29, 2002, while on vacation during Holy Week, Yan was found dead inside his hotel room by his friend, actor Dominic Ochoa, at the Dos Palmas Resort in Puerto Princesa, Palawan.
-He died of cardiac arrest due to acute hemorrhagic pancreatitis.
-His public wake was held at La Salle Green Hills, and an estimated 10,000 people attended his final funeral rites in Metro Manila.
+On March 29, 2002, while on vacation during Holy Week, Yan was found dead by his actor friend Dominic Ochoa inside his hotel room at the Dos Palmas Resort in Puerto Princesa, Palawan, having died of cardiac arrest due to acute haemorrhagic pancreatitis.
+His public wake was held at La Salle Green Hills, and an estimated 10,000 - 20,000 people attended his final funeral rites in Metro Manila.
 His funeral was also televised live on ABS-CBN, with numerous television tributes honoring him.
-Gary Valenciano moved people to tears with his rendition of "The Warrior is a Child," a song Rico had requested.
-He was interred at Manila Memorial Park in Parañaque on April 4.
-Rico's burial was ranked No. 6 on the "List of Most Attended Funerals in Philippine History" by SPOT.
+Gary Valenciano moved people to tears with his rendition of "The Warrior Is a Child," a song Rico had requested.

+Yan was interred at the Yan Mausoleum inside the Manila Memorial Park in Parañaque on April 4, initially beside his grandmother Amelia Yan who had died in 1983.
+Yan's burial was ranked by SPOT as Number 6 on the "List of Most Attended Funerals in Philippine History".
+His remains were later moved to his current resting place across the mausoleum, with his original tomb later occupied as intended by his grandfather Manuel, who died in 2008.

-A portion of the proceeds from the ticket sales of his last movie, Got 2 Believe, his documentary Forever Young: Remembering Rico, and his other film Dahil Mahal Na Mahal Kita contributed to the Rico Yan Youth Foundation, which was established on May 8, 2002, at the PhilSports Complex.
+A portion of the proceeds from the ticket sales of his last movie Got 2 Believe, his documentary Forever Young: Remembering Rico, and another of his films Dahil Mahal Na Mahal Kita, were contributed to the Rico Yan Youth Foundation, which was established on May 8, 2002 at the PhilSports Complex.

 Personal life

-Fr.
-Tito Caluag, who was Yan's spiritual adviser before his death, disclosed that Yan wanted to become president.
-"Rico wanted to be a leader but never mentioned leadership because he only wanted to serve.
-He wanted to be like JFK, who gave America a sense of pride and class and inspired his people," said Caluag.

 Yan first dated Tricia Sandejas.
-From 1993 to 1997, he later dated actress Claudine Barretto, who became his on-screen partner beginning in 1996 when they co-starred in Radio Romance.
-They broke up in November 2001, but their separation was not announced until after his sudden death.
+He later dated actress Claudine Barretto from 1993 to 1997 and she became his on-screen partner from when they co-starred in Radio Romance in 1996.
+They broke up in November 2001 but their separation was not announced until after his sudden death.

+Yan's spiritual adviser Fr.
+Tito Caluag disclosed after Yan's death that Yan wanted to become president, saying: "Rico wanted to be a leader but never mentioned leadership because he only wanted to serve.
+He wanted to be like JFK, who gave America a sense of pride and class and inspired his people."

 Other endeavors

 Yan was also a successful entrepreneur and owned several businesses, including Orbitz Pearl Shakes, Java Hut, Buddy Burger, Timbuktu Cafe, and Tequila Joe Grill and Restaurants.
-He also had a column in the Manila Bulletin titled "C'est la Vie."
+He also had a column in the Manila Bulletin entitled "C'est la Vie."

-In 1998, Yan became the first official youth spokesman for the Department of Education, Culture, and Sports, touring the Philippines for free to promote education among young people.
+In 1998 Yan became the first official youth spokesman for the Department of Education, Culture, and Sports, touring the Philippines without payment to promote education among young people.
 In addition to establishing the Pinoy Yan Movement, a non-profit organization aimed at encouraging youth to stay in school and value education, he assisted the Are You a Forest King?
 Foundation, visiting many schools to promote the importance of tree growth.
 He was also involved in various foundations and initiatives that furthered the interests of youth and leadership formation.
-Additionally, Yan was the first spokesperson for the Philippine National Red Cross Pledge 25 in 1999.
+Yan was also the first spokesperson for the Philippine National Red Cross Pledge 25 in 1999.